You are here

 Yet despite the FATF’s influence and impact, money laundering remains a present (and growing) issue.
 Financial crime scandals are rarely far from the newspaper front pages.

 To its credit, the FATF realises that a review of its own effectiveness (not just the effectiveness of its members) is needed and under the new Chinese Presidency has undertaken to conduct a strategic review with the aim of strengthening ‘the efficiency and the effectiveness of FATF and make the FATF’s country assessments and monitoring processes more timely, effective and risk-based.’

-This panel discussion at RUSI will bring together experts, critics and boosters, to consider the implications of FATF’s planned strategic review and - perhaps - contribute some ideas to this process.
+This panel discussion at RUSI brought together experts, critics and boosters, to consider the implications of FATF’s planned strategic review and contribute some ideas to this process.